 What is Bullying (workplace bullying)?

-Workplace bullying is a word used to describe recurrent, physically harmful mistreatment of one or more people (the targets) at work by one or more perpetrators.
+Workplace bullying is a word used to describe recurrent, physically harmful mistreatment of one or more people at work by one or more perpetrators.

 Workplace bullying refers to the persistent mistreatment, harassment, or abusive behavior directed towards an individual or a group of individuals within a workplace setting.
 It involves repeated and unwelcome actions that cause distress, create a hostile work environment, and undermine the targeted individuals' well-being and professional performance.